Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Experimental Setup and evaluation protocol

 \textbf{Unit LM} Following \cite{lakhotia2021generative}, we train an autoregressive unit language model (uLM) using the syllabic tokens.
 The model has the same architecture as GSLM \citep{lakhotia2021generative}, which is a decoder-only Transformer with 12 layers.
+Additional details are in Appendix \ref{app:ulmr_training}.